furkancan0/event-driven-microservices-kafka-outbox/README.md

 2. It saves the order data and simultaneously calls the Payment Service via RestClient / RestTemplate.
 3. The communication is protected by Resilience4j CircuitBreaker and Retry, ensuring fault tolerance in case the Payment Service is slow or temporarily unavailable.
 4. If the payment succeeds, the order is confirmed and a success event is published to Kafka via the Outbox Pattern.
-5. Other services (e.g., Inventory, Notification) react to these Kafka events asynchronously.
+5. Other services (e.g., Catalog, Notification) react to these Kafka events asynchronously.

 🧠 Resilience & Fault Tolerance
 * The project integrates Resilience4j to strengthen service-to-service communication: